deepthidornala/DLAssignment-1/README.md

 | Adam, 4 layers (64 neurons each), batch size = 16, L2 = 0.0005 | 97.8% |
 | SGD (momentum 0.9), 3 layers (128 neurons each), batch size = 32, L2 = 0.0005 | 97.2% |

-## How to Contribute
-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Commit your changes and push them.
-4. Open a pull request.

-## Plagiarism Policy
-- The project must be original.
-- Proper train/test data splitting must be ensured.
-- Any copied work will result in zero marks in the assignment.

-## Contact
-For any issues or questions, open an issue in the repository or reach out to **your-email@example.com**.

 ---
 **End of README**